Minnesota Bus Accident Lawyers

 Sadly most bus accidents are preventable.
 Many bus accidents are a result of driver error, driver fatigue, faulty emergency exits, inadequate security, negligence, dangerous roadways, defective products or improper maintenance.
 Often bus accidents cause serious injuries including deaths, brain injuries, spinal cord injuries, burns, broken bones and a variety of other injuries.

-There are two primary sources of recovery for injuries suffered in bus accidents, no-fault insurance and liability insurance covering the person who caused the accident.
+There are two primary sources of recovery for injuries suffered in bus accidents, no-fault insurance and liability insurance covering the bus company employee who caused the collision.

 No Fault Insurance